-Accommodation prices tend to be higher in this area, with nightly rates reaching as much as AUD$3-500 during the peak season.
+Accommodation prices tend to be higher in this area, with nightly rates reaching as much as AUD$300-500 during the peak season.
 The best time to visit the Margaret River region is in the summer months (December to February) and shoulder season (November and March, early April) when the beaches are beautiful and the weather is warm.

 These 10 are some of the best wineries in Margaret River, and I’ve done the extremely “hard work” of trying all of them out so you know which ones are worth your time and money.
 Read on for some of the most beautiful wineries in Margaret River!

 1. Vasse Felix

 Their cuisine is a modern take on classic Australian dishes and the wine is delectable.
 My fave?
 The classic dry white.

-Barnyard is one of the best boutique Margaret River wineries and one of the tastiest lunch spots that will keep you coming back time and time again for their handmade pasta and gourmet wine.
-The prawn pork chorizo ravioli or baked gnocchi = to die for.
-They are also open for breakfast on Saturday/Sunday if you’re looking to line your stomach before your wine tour.
+Barnyard 1978 is one of the best boutique Margaret River wineries and one of the tastiest lunch spots that will keep you coming back time and time again for their handmade pasta and gourmet wine.
+The prawn pork chorizo ravioli or baked gnocchi = to die for, although their menu is seasonal using fresh produce so you will never get bored!

 Margaret River weather: don’t forget, Australia’s summer season runs from December to February!
 The Margaret River region can be very cold during the winter months from June to August.

-Voyager Estate is probably the most beautiful winery you will ever see in your life and one of the absolute best wineries in Margaret River.
+Voyager Estate is probably the most beautiful working vineyard you will ever see in your life and one of the absolute best wineries in Margaret River – you can’t go wrong with their signature Chardonnay and Cabernet Sauvignon.
 The beautiful estate is covered with rose gardens and lush vineyards.